-Alex Hithersay leads the weekly Teenager club and is a Play-worker at the Saturday children’s club (Acctivate) and an experienced member of staff.
+Alex Hithersay is the Teenage Club Leader and a Play-worker at the Saturday children’s club (Acctivate) and an experienced member of staff.
 Alex has been with ACCT for five years, has a wealth of experience working within the club and has a great understanding of ASD.
 Alex is team teach trained and is trained in safeguarding, management, first aid, PDA, ASD and behaviour management.
 He is also a Climbing Coach/Instructor for The Climbing Works in Sheffield, and has worked as PA for teenagers and children with ASD and PDA for several years.
 He is qualified with an BTEC level 3 In IT practitioners and looks after the IT equipment used at ACCT.
 He has run summer workshop in media/music/animation as well as climbing clubs for the teenagers and children.